SiebenCorgie/vola/docs/interval_arithmetic.md

 You signal the compiler such analysis via the `bound` function that is composed as: `bound($value, $dynamic_value, $interval)`

+Operations are generally evaluated conservatively.
+If no tight bound can be calculated, conservative intervals are created instead.
+Any interval contains the tight interval of the expression, but might be bigger[^0].

+[^0]: See [T. Hickey's](https://fab.cba.mit.edu/classes/S62.12/docs/Hickey_interval.pdf) introduction to interval arithmetics.

 ### Example
 ´´´